 As one of the four NYC Childcare Resource & Referral Agencies (CCR&Rs), CHCF supports childcare and early learning programs, and family access to childcare (birth through school-age).
 The strong majority of early care educators served through CHCF are licensed early care educators in residential settings (Group Family and Family Day Care) who speak Spanish as their primary language.
 These providers are integral to their communities and offer safe, high-quality, culturally and linguistically response care and early learning for children and families in their programs.
-Family Childcare programs are often more flexible to the varying needs of their families, holding most infant and toddler seats across the city to accommodating families that do not work Monday through Friday, 9 to 5.
-Home-based programs play such an integral role in their communities, serving 67% of children with subsidies (this includes family child care and legally exempt programs)1, yet they are often the most marginalized within larger child care advocacy efforts around cost of care and pay equity, and as a result these early care educators- most of whom are women of color and immigrant women- and the children and families that they serve are consistently underfunded and under resourced, which not only holds many in this workforce in poverty, but begins systemic educational inequities at an early age.
+Family Childcare programs are often more flexible to the varying needs of their families, holding most infant and toddler seats across the city to accommodating families with mixed-age children; and they are more likely to offer non-traditional hours of care for families that do not work Monday through Friday, 9 to 5.
+Home-based programs play such an integral role in their communities, serving 67% of children with subsidies (this includes family child care and legally exempt programs), yet they are often the most marginalized within larger child care advocacy efforts around cost of care and pay equity, and as a result these early care educators-most of whom are women of color and immigrant women- and the children and families that they serve are consistently underfunded and under resourced, which not only holds many in this workforce in poverty, but begins systemic educational inequities at an early age.